 All users have to do is sign in with their Azure AD credentials and they can get to work.

-Azure Windows Virtual Desktop can benefit organisations of any size.
-If you’re interested in WVD and would like to understand how it could work for you and what it would cost, then please contact us for a free discussion with one of our Certified Azure consultants.
+Azure WVD can benefit organisations of any size.
+If you’re interested in WVD and would like to understand how it could work for you and find out more about Azure WVD pricing, then please contact us for a free discussion with one of our Certified Azure experts.

 You can work with us to implement Azure WVD.
-We’ll provide free guidance on the Azure and Microsoft Office 365 elements.
+We are Azure Gold Partners and will provide free guidance on the Azure and Microsoft Office 365 elements.
 The only IT knowledge you will need to implement and manage this environment are traditional desktop management skills.